- 8 Eggs

 - Stir with a fork until the egg starts to set then cook until it is set.

-- Fold the omelette over in the pan and serve hot with a slice of toast covered with a teaspoon of low fat spread.
+- Fold the omelette over in the pan.
+Spread a slice of toast with 1 teaspoon of low fat spread and serve the omelette on top.

 - Repeat the steps above to make another 3 omelettes.